Treatment options for colon cancer

 This page is about how your doctor decides which treatment you need for colon cancer that hasn’t spread to another part of your body.

-When colon and rectal cancer spread to another part of the body it is called advanced bowel cancer.
+When colon and rectal cancer spread to another part of the body it is called metastatic or advanced bowel cancer.

 Your doctor will talk to you about the treatment they suggest.
 They will explain its benefits and the possible side effects.